This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 Surprisingly, Thai people do not use chopsticks as often as you think.
 The only time you’ll see Thais use chopsticks is when they are eating Chinese food (duh!) or noodle soups.

 Chopsticks just aren’t a thing in Thailand.
-Thais prefer spoons.
+The Thai utensil of choice is a spoon.

 Yes, that’s correct.
 Not a fork, but a spoon.
 Thai people will primarily use a spoon to eat with.
 The fork is only used as a shovel to push food onto the spoon.
 And since Thai food is already bite size, there is no need for a knife.

-And those soup noodles?
+And those noodle soups?
 They still use chopsticks, but they use them to put the noodles onto their spoon.

-If you find yourself sitting on a mat or pillow on the floor, it’s important to make sure you don’t point your feet at anyone.
+If you find yourself sitting on a mat or pillow on the floor, it’s important to make sure you don’t point the bottom of your feet at anyone.
 Stretching your feet or legs out in front of others is considered offensive and rude in Thailand.

-You should sit with your legs tucked to the side or sit cross-legged.
+You should sit with your legs tucked to the side or sit criss-cross-applesauce.

 If it’s sticky rice, it’s eaten with your hands!
 Ball it up, then make it into a pinch pot and use it as a little edible spoon to eat.